Search by name, year or event

 1145 - Stephen defeats Matilda’s forces at the Battle of Faringdon.

-1148 - Matilda abandons cause and leaves England.
+1148 - Matilda abandons her cause and leaves England.

-1151 - Matilda’s son, Henry Plantagenet, succeeds his father as Count of Anjou.
+1151 - Matilda's husband Geoffrey of Anjou dies and their son, Henry Plantagenet, succeeds his father as Count of Anjou.

-1153 - Henry of Anjou lands in England, and gathers support for further war against Stephen.
+1153 - Henry lands in England again, and gathers support for further war against Stephen.

 1153 - Henry and Stephen agree terms for ending the civil war.
 Under the terms of the Treaty of Westminster, Stephen is to remain King for life, but thereafter the throne passes to Henry.